ArafatSabbir/eshop-microservice-dotnet/README.md

 docker-compose -f docker-compose.yml -f docker-compose.override.yml up -d
 ```

->Note: If you get connection timeout error Docker for Mac please [Turn Off Docker's "Experimental Features".](https://github.com/aspnetrun/run-aspnetcore-microservices/issues/33)
+>Note: If you get a connection timeout error Docker for Mac please [Turn Off Docker's "Experimental Features".](https://github.com/aspnetrun/run-aspnetcore-microservices/issues/33)

 4. Wait for docker compose all microservices.
-That’s it! (some microservices need extra time to work so please wait if not worked in first shut)
+That’s it! (some microservices need extra time to work so please wait if they are not working in the first shot)

-5. You can **launch microservices** as below urls:
+5. You can **launch microservices** as below URLs:

 * **Catalog API -> http://host.docker.internal:8000/swagger/index.html**
 * **Basket API -> http://host.docker.internal:8001/swagger/index.html**